Orthopedics Book

 4. Environmental risks

-1. Wearing pointed shoes
+1. Wearing pointed, restrictive shoes (narrow toe box)

-2. Friction over medial first metatarsal head
+2. Friction over medial first Metatarsal head

 5. Predisposing functional disorders